 - 1. Neighbourhood character is retained - 2.
 A range of housing forms and tenures promotes demographic diversity - 3.
-New development enhances and compliments existing built form and neighbourhood character - 4.
-Natural landscape is retained and enhanced
+New development enhances and compliments existing built form and neighbourhood character - 7.
+Natural landscape is maintained and enhanced

-- Promote retention of heritage character elements - Retain historic street grid pattern, including laneways - Encourage retention of mature trees and established garden spaces - Celebrate Hammond's history in ways that identify special places, people, features, or events - Allow diverse housing forms and densities to increase the range of housing cost options - Plan for development that enables "aging in place" for residents - Encourage a greater supply and variety of rental housing forms - Encourage a range of development forms that fit with surrounding character - New development is designed to foster "eyes on streets" - Orient development to include a friendly face towards laneways wherever possible - Encourage development on vacant lots - Ensure new development incorporates useable and attractive greenspace
+- Promote retention of heritage character elements - Retain historic street grid pattern, including laneways - Encourage retention of mature trees and established garden spaces - Celebrate Hammond's history in ways that identify special places, people, features, or events - Allow diverse housing options in form and density to broaden the range of housing cost - Plan for development that enables "aging in place" for residents - Encourage a greater supply and variety of rental housing forms - Encourage a range of development forms that fit with surrounding character - New development is designed to foster "eyes on streets" - Orient development to include a friendly face towards laneways wherever possible - Encourage development on vacant lots - Ensure new development incorporates useable and attractive greenspace

-3.1.1 Single-Family & Compact Residential:
+3.1.1 SINGLE-FAMILY & COMPACT RESIDENTIAL

-Single-family dwellings, duplex, and triplex are the forms of development permitted in the Single-Family & Compact Residential designation.
+Single-family dwellings, duplex, and triplex are the forms of development permitted in the Single-Family & Compact Residential designation (See attached Schedule 1).
 The intent is to allow for some density increase that is compatible with existing single-family form and neighbourhood character.
 Secondary suites and garden suites are also encouraged uses outside of the floodplain area.

-- 3-16 Single-family, duplex and triplex housing forms are permitted in the Single-Family & Compact Residential designation. - 3-17 Detached garden suites and secondary suites are permitted, subject to consistency with existing Maple Ridge bylaws and regulations. - 3-18 Adaptive re-use of existing buildings is encouraged.
+- 3-16 Single-family, duplex and triplex housing forms may be permitted in the Single-Family & Compact Residential designation. - 3-17 Detached garden suites and secondary suites are permitted, subject to consistency with existing Maple Ridge bylaws and regulations. - 3-18 Adaptive re-use of existing buildings is encouraged.

-- 3-19 The following characteristics should be incorporated into all forms of new development within the Single-Family & Compact Residential designation: - a.
-A site size and configuration that enables building orientation towards streets and laneways wherever possible; - b.
-Careful consideration of size, location, and orientation of on-site open space areas to ensure new development allows ample sunlight and a variety of plant materials and trees that are complementary to the existing mature landscaping that contributes to the neighbourhood character; - c.
-Design that is sensitive to surrounding built form, particularly for buildings that are three (3) storeys in height; and - d.
-Parking for residents is provided in a concealed structure.
+- 3-19 The following characteristics should be incorporated into all forms of new development within the Single-Family & Compact Residential designation: - a) A site size and configuration that enables building orientation towards streets and laneways wherever possible; - b) Careful consideration of size, location, and orientation of on-site open space areas to ensure new development allows ample sunlight and a variety of plant materials and trees that are complementary to the existing mature landscaping that contributes to the neighbourhood character; - c) Design that is sensitive to surrounding built form, particularly for buildings that are three (3) storeys in height; and - d) Parking for residents is provided in a concealed structure.

-3.1.2 Low Density Multi-Family:
+3.1.2 LOW DENSITY MULTI-FAMILY

-Encouraging an increase in density and expanding residential form is the intent of the Low Density Multi-Family designation, which permits townhouse, fourplex and courtyard development forms.
+Encouraging an increase in density and expanding residential form is the intent of the Low Density Multi-Family designation (see attached Schedule 1), which permits townhouse, fourplex and courtyard development forms.
 Lands in this designation are primarily located in high activity areas along major corridor roads and adjacent to large community gathering spaces and the West Coast Express.
-It also serves as a transitional development form and density between Single-Family & Compact Residential and the Medium Density Multi-Family designations.
+It also serves as a transitional development form and density between Single-Family & Compact Residential and the Medium Density Multi-Family designations (see attached Schedule 1).
 Consideration of Hammond's existing neighbourhood character, including historic building elements and attractive garden spaces, is an important aspect of this designation.